AM6490/Masters-Thesis/README.md

 ## Methodology
 1. **Data Collection**
-   - Extracted contributor and commit data from Ethereum-related GitHub repositories.
+   - Extracted contributor and commit data from Ethereum-related GitHub repositories using the Builder.love data warehouse (contains over 900 million commits and 1 million repos)
    - Augmented with financial/market data for ETH and comparable financial software projects.

 2. **Fragility Index Construction**